breathbath/gotainer/README.md

 ## Reusable services with dependencies

-Imagine we have 2 services dependant on an another one, which should be reused in both cases.
+Imagine we have 2 services dependant on another one, which should be reused in both cases.
 The common service should be initialised only once as it has an internal state (e.g., db connection).

         //simple service with no dependencies